qt-dork/albatross/README.md

-# albatross
+# albtrs - Alt League Blaseball To Rust (.rs)

-A port of Alt League Blaseball in rust with minor improvements for use in side projects
+Albatross is a port of TheMixedMaster's Alt League Blaseball to Rust, targeting WebAssembly, with minor improvements for use in related side projects.

-A long name for albtrs (Alt League Blaseball To RuSt)